akira-cn/gl-renderer/README.md

 ### renderer.update()

-Cause canvas to clear and re-draw in the next frame.
+Cause canvas to clear and re-draw in next frame.
 Change **uniforms** or set meshData will force renderer update automatically.